metanav/bioinformatics/README.md

-# bioinformatics
-Collection of tools and scripts for Bioinformatics data preparation, processing, and automation
+## Collection of tools and scripts for Bioinformatics data preparation, processing, and automation